These Are The 10 Best Exercises For Men

 Do this: Lie on a flat bench and hold a pair of dumbbells over your chest, palms facing in.
 Lower the dumbbells to the sides of your chest.
 Pause, then press them back up.
 Do 10 reps.

 2 / Shoulders: Half-kneeling Single-arm Bottom-up Kettlebell Press

 “Holding the bell upside down builds shoulder stability,” says certified strength and conditioning specialist Greg Robins.
 And single-arm reps torch your core.

 Do this: Hold a kettlebell in your left hand in front of your shoulder, bottom up.
 Step forwards with your right foot and kneel on your left knee.
 Press the bell overhead 10 times.
 Stand up, switch sides and repeat.

-3 / Biceps: Dumbbell Incline Curl
+3 / Biceps: Dumbbell Incline Curl (aka The Spider Curl)

 The incline positions your arms behind you, giving a greater range of motion than you’d get with a standard curl, says certified strength and conditioning specialist Martin Rooney.

 Do this: Lie on an incline bench and let the weights hang at arm’s length, palms forwards.
 Curl the weights, pause, lower them halfway, pause five seconds and finish lowering.
 Do 10 reps.